Book a Demo

 In the media and entertainment industry, AI is an enabler of efficiency, not a creator of art.
 Think of it less as a creative partner and more as a tool for tasks like streamlining content categorization, helping support teams save time on routine inquiries, providing data-driven insights, and removing roadblocks from the creative process.

-AI software solutions in entertainment aren’t here to write the next Oscar-winning screenplay.
+There are many different types of AI, from agentic to generative, and AI software solutions in entertainment aren’t here to write the next Oscar-winning screenplay.
 They’re here to:

-- Tag and categorize large content libraries: AI can analyze video, audio, and images to auto-generate metadata—like themes, topics, and keywords—making massive content libraries searchable and easier to repurpose.
+• Tag and categorize large content libraries: AI can analyze video, audio, and images to auto-generate metadata—like themes, topics, and keywords—making massive content libraries searchable and easier to repurpose.
 This reduces time spent in post-production, enhances recommendation engines, and helps platforms like streaming services label content by genre without human input.

-- Route fan inquiries automatically: Success brings attention—and a flood of messages.
+• Route fan inquiries automatically: Success brings attention—and a flood of messages.
 AI-powered chatbots handle fan letters, FAQs, and support requests across channels, delivering 24/7 engagement at scale.
 For example, during a European tour, fans can instantly get info on dates, locations, and merch without waiting on a human reply.

-- Predict peak engagement windows: In 2024, a total of 569 movies were released in the United States and Canada.
+• Predict peak engagement windows: In 2025, a total of 602 movies were released in the United States and Canada.
 Only a few became successful and recognized.
 A lot of this has to do with the trends and timing.
 AI analyzes user data to determine when audiences are most active or likely to engage with content, and when.
 For example, your production company can use AI to identify the best time to drop a movie teaser to reach more people and generate more buzz.

-- Standardize internal workflows across large teams: AI tools help unify workflows across teams—script review, scheduling, compliance, rights management—especially in global or remote environments.
+• Standardize internal workflows across large teams: AI tools help unify workflows across teams—script review, scheduling, compliance, rights management—especially in global or remote environments.
 This way, you can reduce inconsistencies and miscommunication.
 For example, you can use AI to check scripts for legal or cultural compliance across regions to avoid potential liabilities.

-- Content safety and moderation: With more content being produced each day, it’s becoming more difficult to protect your audience.
-Research conducted by the European Union found that, across 1,573 posts on X, Reddit, Telegram, and YouTube, 53% contained hate speech, and 16% contained incitement to violence or hatred.
+• Content safety and moderation: With more content being produced each day, it’s becoming more difficult to protect your audience.
+Research conducted by the European Union in 2023 found that, across 1,573 posts on X, Reddit, Telegram, and YouTube, 53% contained hate speech, and 16% contained incitement to violence or hatred.
 AI can help you protect your audience more effectively.
 It detects inappropriate content (violence, nudity, hate speech) automatically across UGC platforms or media archives.
 For example, AI can assist a movie streaming service in labeling and rating its movies based on content.

 1. Enhanced personalization for audiences